szobov/szobov.github.io/_drafts/experiments-with-pose-estimations-and-aruco.md

 ## Light condition

-When I've debugged our problem with pose estimation, I was surprised how the output of [adaptive thresholding](https://docs.opencv.org/3.4.0/d7/d1b/group__imgproc__misc.html#ga72b913f352e4a1b1b397736707afcde3) strongly depends on illumination of marker's board.
+When I've debugged the problem with the pose estimation, I was surprised how an output of the [adaptive thresholding](https://docs.opencv.org/3.4.0/d7/d1b/group__imgproc__misc.html#ga72b913f352e4a1b1b397736707afcde3) strongly depends on illumination of a marker's board.
-We've used IR projectors [DOMINANT II™+ Infra Red](http://www.irtechnologies.ru/infra-red-d252.html)  as a source of light, but it's not enough.
-They produces light with (#TODO lumens) [lumens](https://en.wikipedia.org/wiki/Lumen_(unit))  and a quite small radius, so they can't provide uniform illumination and a __white color becoming gray__.
-Unfortunately, this is unacceptable for marker detection, because adaptive thresholding starts to give a noisy and wrong output.
+We've used infrared projectors [DOMINANT II™+ Infra Red](http://www.irtechnologies.ru/infra-red-d252.html) as a source of light, but it wasn't enough.
+This projectors produces very uneven illumination, and picture becoming over-lighted in a center and darker to the borders.
+That leads to the problem, that __white color becoming gray__ and the algorithm of markers detection starts to output noisy.

-With several tests, I've found that an acceptable illumination with about (#TODO lumens) of [luminous flux](https://en.wikipedia.org/wiki/Luminous_flux).
-(#TODO images with effect of good light and bad)
+Just remember, that you need to __provide as even light as possible__.

 ## IMU as a source of angles